JEAN-JACQUES GIRARD Beaune 1er Cru 'Clos du Roi' 2019 Bottle

 ABOUT JEAN-JACQUES GIRARD

 Jean-Jacques Girard is a small Burgundy vigneron known for producing terroir-expressive wines with a clear focus on site specificity and artisanal cellarcraft.
-The domaine is family run and works modest, carefully tended holdings that typically include both Chardonnay and Pinot Noir across village and sometimes premier cru parcels.
+The domaine is family-run and works modest, carefully tended holdings that typically include both Chardonnay and Pinot Noir across village and sometimes premier cru parcels.
 Vine age and low yields are priorities to concentrate flavour and texture.

 Viticulture at Girard emphasises attentive canopy management, green harvesting when necessary and selective hand harvesting to ensure optimal ripeness and sanitary fruit.
 The team favours minimal intervention in the vineyard to promote healthy soils and balanced vines; many growers of this profile adopt organic or low-input practices, and Girard’s approach is equally respectful of natural balance even if certifications vary by vintage or parcel.